 Pastoral visitors will be supported in their role with the provision of Foundation Module (2020 Edition) safeguarding training upon appointment.
 If they are undertaking tasks for which a DBS would be required, this will be undertaken prior to appointment.

-e) Guidelines for working with children, young people and vulnerable adults f) Ecumenical events g) Events with church groups off the premises
+E) Guidelines for working with children, young people and vulnerable adults

 A leaflet outlining good practice and systems should be given to everyone who works with children, young people and vulnerable adults.
 This leaflet will be reviewed annually.